History of the Ten Broeck Mansion

 An important part of the history of the Ten Broeck Mansion is the acknowledgement of the contributions of enslaved persons, servants, artists, and artisans to creating Albany’s history; on-going research at the ACHA allows us to tell more of these important stories.
 The ACHA is currently conducting preservation work and expanding exhibit areas to include more spaces used by servants and enslaved persons.

 The structure was refurbished and renovated in the Greek Revival style in the mid-1830s.
-Thomas Worth Olcott, president of the Mechanics and Farmers Bank of Albany, purchased the residence in 1848 and renamed it “Arbour Hill”; the surrounding neighborhood is still known by that name today.
+Thomas Worth Olcott, president of the Mechanics and Farmers Bank of Albany and investor in businesses owned by African Americans, purchased the residence in 1848 and renamed it “Arbour Hill”; the surrounding neighborhood is still known by that name today.
 The Olcott family, prominent Albany bankers, philanthropists, and supporters of abolition, added the first-floor butler’s pantry and the second-floor bathrooms.
 They also added a wine cellar in the basement.
+Roseanna Vosburgh (1800-1884) was the Olcott’s household manager; during the sixty-four years she spent working as a paid employee for the Olcotts, she supervised a staff of Irish servants.
+An abolitionist, a founder of a society to raise funds for African American children, and philanthropist, Vosburgh created a charity to serve the needs of African American women in Albany.

 The Mansion’s gracious presence spurred new development in Arbor Hill, with a newly wealthy merchant class building homes near their businesses in the neighboring warehouse district.
-Free persons or color and abolitionists also settled near the Mansion.
+Free persons or color and abolitionists, and members of Albany’s Jewish community, also settled near the Mansion.
 Many of these homes remain today, with the surrounding streets a treasury of Greek Revival, Italianate, and Second Empire architecture from the late 1840s to 1890.
 In 1948, the Olcott family donated the Mansion to the Albany County Historical Association.

 The Albany County Historical Society was founded in 1942 to preserve, present, promote and interpret the stories of the rich and diverse history and culture of Albany County.
 The ACHA offers tours of the Mansion and gardens, free and low cost educational programs for families, schools, and senior centers, cultural events, lectures, and exhibits.
 The ACHA is a 501c3 nonprofit educational museum with a permanent educational charter from the State of New York.